-U.S. Geological Survey team member Nancy McClintock considers the recent findings about coal-tar sealant to be “a nation-wide problem.”
+U.S. Geological Survey team member Nancy McClintock considers the recent findings of coal-tar sealant to be “a nation-wide problem.”
 But what can you do?
-There are few environmentally and health friendly alternatives on the market today but most of those that are cost a pretty penny.
+There are few environmentally and health-friendly alternatives on the market today but most of those that are cost a pretty penny.
 For instance, a Texas-based company produces an asphalt sealant that is the only safe alternative to coal tar but it costs nearly 15 times more.

-Researchers are compiling more and more evidence on the dangers of coal-tar sealant and you’re sure to hear more about the issue in the near future if you keep your ears open.
+Researchers are compiling more and more evidence on the dangers of coal-tar sealant and you’re sure to hear more about the issue soon if you keep your ears open.
 For now, your best bet is to just leave your driveway unprotected.
-Scientific studies have shown that while sealants improve the look of a driveway, they do little, if nothing, to actually improve its life span.
+Scientific studies have shown that while sealants improve the look of a driveway, they do little, if nothing, to improve its life span.
 And, hey, what do you care more about?
 The look of your driveway or the lifespan of your family?

 Aaron Trussell is an environmental engineering student at a major U.S. university.
 His passion is writing about subjects related to his future career.